pananton/busrpc-spec/busrpc.md

 }
 ```

 If `ClassDesc` does not contain a nested `ObjectId` type, then corresponding class is considered static.
 Static classes are commonly used to group "utility" methods.
-For example, static class `sysutils` defined below may provide methods for statistics gathering, configuration reloading, etc.
+For example, static class `translator` provides methods for translating UI controls to a user language.

 ```
-// file ./api/chat/sysutils/class.proto
+// file ./api/chat/translator/class.proto
 // ...

 message ClassDesc { }